-In an age where people live and breathe social media 24/7, it is important to be more mindful with the activities we do online.
-With numerous threats of surveillance, data breaches, hacking, and rise of fake accounts, it is but proper to practice more vigilance with the sharing of personal information, even opinion, in the digital world.
+In an age where people live and breathe social media 24/7, it is important to be more mindful of the activities we do online.
+With numerous threats of surveillance, data breaches, hacking, and the rise of fake accounts, it is but proper to practice more vigilance with the sharing of personal information, even opinion, in the digital world.

 How to secure your social media accounts against hacks and data breaches

 The moment we create our social media accounts, we are already putting our personal data at risk.
 Nonetheless, there are several ways on how we can minimize these risks and make it extremely difficult for hackers to hack or infiltrate data from our social media accounts.
 Here’s how.

 - Check the privacy of your social media account.

 Keeping a low profile on social media does not only make your life more productive, but it also keeps you away from the toxics of it – people, fake news, excessive consumerism, and unauthorized surveillance from hackers.
 Making sure that your audience in social media is limited to your friends and family somehow withholds the risks.